Get Your Free 2024 Vacation Guide

 Sweet-fleshed fish, lightly battered and fried, topped with citrusy sauce, crunchy strands of slaw, a scattering of tomato and a squeeze of fresh lime juice embraced by a steamy tortilla—yeah, that’s the taste of Baja, of Southwestern sunshine, of the perfect fish taco.

 When in Myrtle Beach proper, good fish tacos are at your fingertips and, in most cases, within walking distance.
-If the boardwalk is your headquarters for summer fun, you’ve got it made when it comes to wrapping your hands around this spicy seafood treat.
+If the Myrtle Beach Boardwalk is your headquarters for summer fun, you’ve got it made when it comes to wrapping your hands around this spicy seafood treat.
 Here are five places where you can get a mouthful of that wonderful Baja flavor.

 Dirty Don's Oyster Bar and Grill, 910 N. Ocean Blvd.

 Dirty Don’s is an institution on the Myrtle Beach boardwalk.
 The “beach casual” restaurant caters to the sunbathers, wave riders and sea swimmers who have worked up an appetite and want something fresh and quick so they can get back to the business of having fun.
 Fish tacos are relatively new to their longtime lineup of seafood offerings.
 You can get them with blackened, grilled or fried fish, but the tuna tacos with Asian slaw, cucumber wasabi and a hit of Sriracha are positively addictive.
-Two more locations along the Grand Strand make getting your fish taco fix even easier.
+Three more locations along the Grand Strand - including Market Common - make getting your fish taco fix even easier.

 Mrs. Fish, 919 Broadway St.